A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 printflush message1
 ```

-在上面那段代码中, 使用到了三个新知识点
+In the above example, three new knowledge were used

 1. Take Statement: When you need to take some values but don't care about the handle,
    you can use the take statement
 2. Binder: Write as `..`,
-   It is a type of Value that expands to the handle to which the innermost value is binded
+   It is a type of Value that expands to the handle to which the innermost value is binded.

    Similar to `self` or `this` in other languages
-3. 常量表中值的绑定者: 常量表并不止被 const 的值, 还包含重命名标签和绑定者,
-   在后面有详细介绍

-可以看到仅使用一个 const, 就可以把 X Y Print 的映射关系都传递到了 FooVec,
-毕竟求值后都是同一个量

-> [!TIP]
-> 对于可以被进行 const 的东西, 我们将其称之为 ConstKey,
-> 包含了上述提到的 Var 和 ValueBind
+3. Constant metadata: The constants in the constant table are not only the const values,
+   but also include labels and binder, which will be explained in detail later

+It can be seen that by using const only once,
+the mapping relationship between X, Y, and Print can be passed to FooVec,
+because after taking, they are all the same Var

-Take 语句
+Take Statement
 -------------------------------------------------------------------------------
-在上文中我们使用了 take 语句, 在这里介绍它基本的用法

-在上文中, 我们使用了它的一种基本形式, 也就是直接往里面写值,
-需要求值但是不关心其返回句柄的时候, 例如如下代码
+In the previous text, we used the take statement, and here we introduce its basic usage

+We can use one basic usage of it, which is to directly add `take` before Other Statement

+Used when taking is required but not concerned with its handle, for example:

 ```
 const F = (